 4-H and Youth Development Jr. Master Gardner Program in McMullen County Relevance The JMG program is currently used through community clubs, after school and school based programs.
-The JMG program has had documented success in schools validated by research studies indicating an increase in science achievement scores, increased parental involvement, improved leadership/community service, and increase knowledge and consumption of fruits and vegetables for children participating in the Junior Master Gardner Program.
-The purpose of the Junior Master Gardener program is to grow good kids through igniting a passion for learning, success, and service through a unique gardening education.
+The JMG program has had documented success in schools validated by research studies indicating an increase in science achievement scores, increased parental involvement, improved leadership/community service, and increase knowledge and consumption of fruits and vegetables for children participating in the Junior Master Gardener Program.
+The purpose of the Junior Master Gardener program is to grow good kids through igniting a passion for learning, success, and service through a unique gardening education experience.
 Response A spring garden was established at McMullen County ISD targeting 5th grade students.
 The school garden serves as an outdoor classroom to teach students about soils, seeds, plant classification, plant identification, weeds, insect identification, plant diseases, nutrition, soil fertility and water conservation.
 Teaching activities are conducted twice per month from the middle of February through May.
 Results A pre-test and post-test questionnaire was utilized as an evaluation instrument to determine the level of knowledge gained from the teaching activities involving soils, soil fertility, and plant science.
-Average scores comparing the pre-test to post-test scores reflected a 25 % increase in knowledge gained.
-35% increase was noted in student's ability to correctly classify 4 different plants as being either monocot or dicots.
-A 10% increase in knowledge was reflected in the plant processes section of the questionnaire.
-A 24 % increase in knowledge was posted for questions concerning soil fertility.
+Average scores comparing the pre-test to post-test scores reflected a 38 % average score on pre-test compared to 81% on the post-test reflecting 113 % increase in the average test scores.
+An 85 % increase in knowledge was reflected in the student's ability to classify garden vegetables as monocots vs. dicots in learning to observe plant structures for plant classification.
+A 250% increase in knowledge was reflected in the plant processes section of the questionnaire.
+Students were able to answer questions related to photosynthesis and plant transpiration.
+75 % of the students answered soil fertility related question in being able to list what the 3 numbers on a bag of fertilizer represent.0 % of the students were able to answer that question correctly on the pre-test.
 All students learned the value of utilizing mulch to help conserve water, prevent soil erosion and manage weeds.
-Customer satisfaction survey revealed 100% were mostly or completely satisfied with the activity.